 Buying a home is probably the biggest investment most people will ever make.
 For many, that home is an extension of themselves.
 It’s more than just a place to sleep, cook, and get out of the elements.
 It’s also a place to freely express who you are, what you appreciate in life, and what gives your life meaning.
 It’s a place for you to raise a family and build a life for yourself.
 With something that meaningful (and expensive), the last thing you want to see happen is your house being slowly devoured by up to two million ugly little grains of rice with legs.
 The worst thing about it is that it could be going on right now without your even knowing it.
-It’s possible it’s been going on for years right under your feet.
+Not to get all evening-newsy, but it’s possible it’s been going on for years right under your feet.
 Termites are sneaky and numerous.

 Termites have been the silent killer of countless houses throughout the world.
 One of the scariest things about a termite infestation is that it can sometimes take up to five years before the termite damage is even noticeable.
 Oftentimes, the first signs of termite damage that people notice are holes in wood and/or sagging floors.
 Once that point is reached, dollar signs start piling up pretty quickly.
 Hopefully, you were diligent about performing termite inspections or were maybe just lucky enough to realize what was going on before that sort of serious damage had been inflicted.
 But whatever the extent of your termite problem, this article can help you.
 For more information on getting rid of termites, read on.